atmars77/atmars77.github.io/submit.md

 ### What are your basic guidelines for poems, sparks, and flames?
 * Your standard stuff: interesting, makes us feel things, uses language in an awesome way, does multiple things at once
-* No racism / excessive or hate-based violence / sexism
+* No racism / excessive or hate-based violence
 * We love shorter poems.
 Cut and shape the poem with full autonomy!
 * As of right now, we don't accept co-authored poems previously published in lit mags / journals.
 We do accept poems that have been posted on social media (Twitter / Instagram, for example).
 * Simultaneous submissions are welcome.
 Please let us know if your work is accepted for publication elsewhere as soon as possible.